Chehmet/Quran_chat_assistant/README.md

 - Add visualizations or an interactive UI to enhance usability for users.

 ### Conract information:
-If you have any questions you can contact me via [telegram](https://t.me/Chehmet) or email - valiullinac2004@gmail.com
+If you have any questions you can contact me via [telegram](https://t.me/Chehmet)